-Many violence prevention programs are designed based on a theory of change that sets out pathways to expected results drawing on the available evidence.
+Many violence prevention programmes are designed based on a theory of change that sets out pathways to expected results drawing on the available evidence.
 While this is important, in reality, social change is not linear and programming on the ground is o en messy and unpredictable and produces a range of outcomes – intended and unintended.
 However, the unintended consequences of interventions – whether positive or negative – are often overlooked.
-Yet we must understand them if we are to ensure programs do no harm and instead maximize their positive impacts on women, their families, and their communities.
+Yet we must understand them if we are to ensure programs do no harm and instead maximise their positive impacts on women, their families, and their communities.

 - What are ‘unintended consequences’ of programming and why is it important to track them?